-It’s no secret to any fast-paced modern man than social drinking on the regular takes its toll.
-It might be so ingrained in your standard operating procedure that you’ve forgotten it’s indeed possible to wake up;
+It’s no secret to any fast-paced modern man that social drinking on the regular takes its toll.
+It might be so ingrained in your standard operating procedure that you’ve forgotten it’s indeed possible to wake up:

-• Not needing to piecemeal your night from Uber receipts, the brand on the kebab wrapper, and the boy’s group chat
+- Not needing to piece together your night from Uber receipts, the brand on the kebab wrapper, and the boy’s group chat

 Booze free for a day